 Monitoring and Evaluation

-Each Partner undertakes to participate in the evaluation of the Project using the guidelines being developed by Hull 2017 (as may be amended to reflected the nature of the Project) and to contribute to the evaluation of City of Culture which will be undertaken by Hull 2017, the University of Hull and other approved evaluators.
+Each Partner shall participate in the evaluation of the Project to be carried out in accordance with the Hull 2017 monitoring and evaluation framework and to contribute to the evaluation of City of Culture which will be undertaken by Hull 2017, the University of Hull and other approved evaluators.
 It is envisaged that Partner budgets shall contain provision for the costs of such evaluation.

 Policies

-Partners shall comply with their policies relating to accessibility, protection of children and vulnerable adults, equality and diversity, health and wellbeing and the environment and sustainability.
+Partners shall comply with either their own policies relating to (i) accessibility (ii) protection of children and vulnerable adults (iii) equality and diversity (iv) health and wellbeing and (v) the environment and sustainability or, to the extent that a Partner does not have any such policy in place, with the relevant Hull 2017 policy, copies of which can be obtained from Hull 2017.
+In addition, each of BBC and Wrecking Ball shall ensure that every venue used as part of the Project is fully accessible and that each performance forming part of the Project is compliant with Hull 2017’s own accessibility policy.

+SCHEDULE 1 PROJECT BUDGETS

+SCHEDULE 2 PROJECT PROGRAMME AND SCHEDULE